lmb-99/StudyCommunity-Blog/README.md

 # StudyCommunity-Blog
-The idea behind this is that it is supposed to be a blog community for students of a specific school where they can share ideas about their studies.
+This project is intended to be a blog community where people from a specific school can share ideas and updates about their studies, work and innovations.

+# How It's Made:
+**Tech used:** Python, Flask, HTML, CSS, Bootstrap

+I built this website using Flask for the backend bit and for the frontend part I used HTML, CSS and also Bootstrap to help me out.

+Everything was done using PyCharm.

+# How To Run The Project:
+Open the project folder in a code editor and run the file 'main.py'